msram1002/SAAS-course/README.md

 _Sass has two syntaxes!
 The SCSS syntax (.scss) is used most commonly.
 It's a superset of CSS, which means all valid CSS is also valid SCSS.
 The indented syntax (.sass) is more unusual: it uses indentation rather than curly braces to nest statements, and newlines instead of semicolons to separate them._

 ## Variables
 Think of variables as a way to store information that you want to reuse throughout your stylesheet.
-You can store things like colors, font stacks, or any CSS value you think you'll want to reuse.
+You can store things like colors, font stacks, or any CSS value you think you will want to reuse.
 Sass uses the $ symbol to make something a variable.

-SCSS:
+**SCSS:**

 ```
 $font-stack: Helvetica, sans-serif;
 $primary-color: #333;

 body {
   font: 100% $font-stack;
   color: $primary-color;
 }
 ```

-CSS:
+**CSS:**

 ```
 body {